Slack Now Available As a Snap For Linux - Slashdot

 BrianFagioli writes: Today, yet another wildly popular program gets the Snap treatment, and quite frankly, it is arguably more significant than Spotify.
 What is it?
 Slack!
 Yes, Canonical announces that the ubiquitous communication app can be installed as a Snap.
 True, Slack was already available on the Linux desktop, but this makes installing it and keeping it updated much easier.
 "In adopting the universal Linux app packaging format, Slack will open its digital workplace up to an-ever growing community of Linux users, including those using Linux Mint, Manjaro, Debian, Fedora, OpenSUSE, Solus, and Ubuntu.
 Designed to connect us to the people and tools we work with every day, the Slack snap will help Linux users be more efficient and streamlined in their work.
 And an intuitive user experience remains central to the snaps' appeal, with automatic updates and rollback features giving developers greater control in the delivery of each offering," says Canonical.

-Title sounds like a breakfast cereal (Score:2)
+Title sounds like a breakfast cereal (Score:4, Insightful)

-Re:Title sounds like a breakfast cereal (Score:4, Insightful)
+Re:Title sounds like a breakfast cereal (Score:5, Funny)

 oh come on!
 Everybody knows Slack == Slackware Linux